kleopatra999/wix.github.io/_posts/2013-12-06-backend-engineer-guide.md

 ### A training guide for new backend engineers

 Welcome to the Wix Backend Engineering Group!
-(Haven't joined us yes?
+(Haven't joined us yet?
 Check out our [jobs page](http://www.wix.com/jobs/main) and apply.)
 This training guide should help you get settled-in during your first couple of weeks.
 It serves as a training program, resource guide, and must-know check-list.

 This list is quite comprehensive and could be a bit intimidating.
 Don't worry – you don't have to know all of this on your first day.
 It summarizes the list of technologies we use, the tools we have in place, crucial parts of our system, and the Wix product.